 To sign up for direct deposit from WCB:

-- Fax your form and void cheque to our secured fax number 780-498-7776 to ensure privacy of your personal information.
+- Or fax your completed direct deposit request form, along with a void cheque, to our secured fax number 780-498-7776 to ensure privacy of your personal information.